 (The names "pidos" and "dos" are arbitrary, other than that they are names

-script recognizes as being FAT file system.
+the 9fs script recognizes as being FAT file system.
 You could also use

 e.g. "esp".)